department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

  [Learn about other ways to memorialize the deceased](/burials-and-memorials/burial-planning/flags-and-memorial-certificates).

-#### Apply
+#### Contact

 For burial in a national cemetery, fax any discharge papers to the **National Cemetery Scheduling Office** at <span class="tel">866-900-6417</span>.
 Or, scan and email the papers to [NCA.Scheduling@va.gov](mailto:NCA.Scheduling@va.gov) with the Veteran's name in the subject line.

 Then call <span class="tel">800-535-1117</span> to confirm the burial application.
 When you call, be sure to have all the information handy that’s listed above in the "Prepare" section.
+You can also call the funeral director at your local funeral home and this person can call the National Cemetery Scheduling Office on your behalf.

 <div class="call-out" markdown="0">